Student transfers between schools

 - transfer note (if used) that has been reviewed by the transferring principal

 - immunisation status for primary students.

-Note: CASES21 automatically updates the Victorian Student Register (VSR) as well as generating the Student Enrolment Information Form and Student Information Full Details Report.
+Note: CASES21 automatically updates the Victorian Student Register (VSR).
+The Student Enrolment Information Form can also be generated from CASES21 if required.

 - Complete the student exit process in CASES21.

 - When the student has been accepted by the receiving school, send the receiving school all required student information, including any foreseeable risks, and the immunisation certificate for primary students.